Yallacompare Consumer Confidence Tracker reveals savings trends in the UAE for second quarter of 2019

 Yallacompare said that behind these figures is a general decline in overall consumer confidence.
 While 19.9 percent of respondents felt more confident about their finances in Q2 than they did 12 months ago, 21 percent felt the same way in Q1.

-The proportion of respondents feeling less confident about their finances increased to 42.7 percent in Q2 compared with 38.3 percent in Q1.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The proportion of respondents feeling less confident about their finances increased to 42.7 percent in Q2 compared with 38.3 percent in Q1.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.